Tim-Pirotte/Indirect-difuse-illumination-prediction-without-depth-buffer/README.md

 1. **Clone the Repository**: Clone this repository to your local machine using `git clone https://github.com/yourusername/indirect-diffuse-illumination.git`.
 2. **Install Dependencies**: Install the required dependencies by running `pip install -r requirements.txt`.
 3. **Train the Model**: Train the machine learning model using your dataset.
-Refer to the documentation for training instructions.
-4. **Generate Indirect Illumination**: Use the trained model to generate indirect diffuse illumination from direct illumination images.
+4. **Converting**: Convert the model using the 'PyTorch to Onnx' script and simplify the model using the 'onnx_to_onnx_simplified' script to enable faster inferencing.
+The latter will remove normalisation layers.
-5. **Integrate with Blender**: Incorporate the generated indirect lighting into Blender scenes for enhanced realism.
+5. **Generate Indirect Illumination**: Use the trained model to generate indirect diffuse illumination from direct illumination images using the inferencing script in the map 'onnx'.

 ## Contributors